 Even though Martin Luther King Jr. Day is just around the corner, these books on slavery for kids are appropriate and really should be read throughout the year.

-Slavery can be one of those hot topic buttons for families — How do you start the conversation with your children?
+Slavery can be one of those hot topic buttons for families.

 How do you start educating them about our past and helping them understand the long-term ramifications of slavery on our culture, our society and our citizens?